ValentinBhend/Ballmaze/README.md

 It if gives any errors, read it and try re-running the installation commands it might correspond to.

 ### Check setup
-Now slide the empty-maze-plate in and put a metal ball on it.
-Then run the script `python3 check_everything_PC.py` on the PC together with `python3 check_everything_Pi.py` on the Pi while connected to the same Wi-Fi.
+*TODO, not implemented: Now slide the empty-maze-plate in and put a metal ball on it.
+Then run the script `python3 check_everything_PC.py` on the PC together with `python3 check_everything_Pi.py` on the Pi while connected to the same Wi-Fi.*

-When the check was succesfull, run `python3 pi_calibration.py` on your PC with the empty-maze-plate still inserted. <br>
+When the check was succesfull, run `python3 pi_calibration.py` on RaspberryPi with the empty-maze-plate still inserted. <br>
 It is recommended to run `pi_calibration.py` before every session.
 It measures the relative position of the camera and adjusts it for lighting conditions.

 ## Current progress and goals